oscar-system/Oscar.jl/docs/src/CommutativeAlgebra/localizations.md

 - `base_ring(RQL)` refers to `R`, and
 - `inverted_set(RQL)` to `U`.

-This reflects the internal way of creating localizations of quotients of multivariate polynomial rings.
+This reflects the way of creating localizations of quotients of multivariate polynomial rings in OSCAR.

 ##### Examples